 BCMH Data Protection Policy

-In relation to the BCMH’s specific responsibilities under the DTA, the BCMH will undertake to operate good data protection practice.
+In relation to the BCMH’s specific responsibilities under the DTA and the GDPR, the BCMH will undertake to operate good data protection practice.
 References to Officers of the BCMH in this policy should be taken to include both the Officers as defined in the BCMH Constitution and members of the General Committee.

 Fairly and lawfully processed - In relation to fairness, by virtue of applying to join the BCMH, members are aware of what data will be held on them by the BCMH.
 The BCMH will not allow data it holds to be used other than 'legally' as defined in the Act.

 Processed for limited purposes - Personal data is only obtained by the BCMH for specified and legal purposes.
 This data is only processed in a way that is consistent with these specified purposes.
 No data is collected without there being a specific and valid reason for doing so.

 Adequate, relevant and not excessive - the BCMH membership form complies with this, as the BCMH only collects limited data that is clearly needed for a membership organisation.
 Membership application forms should not be added to by anyone but the applicant and under no circumstances should personal remarks be made by a BCMH officer on an application form.
 In the case of applicants who are denied membership, their application forms will be destroyed.

 Accurate and up to date - the BCMH endeavours to keep all membership records up to date.

 Processed in line with an individual’s rights - the BCMH acknowledges that members have the right to know what data the organisation holds on them and that members also have the right to have inaccurate information corrected.
 A formal request for such information under the Data Protection Act 1998 must be made in writing to the Secretary-General.
 The BCMH will not use members’ personal data for direct marketing purposes without the express permission of members.